-You don't normally associate surfing with the Maldives—unless you’re talking about this Six Senses, the only resort on the southern Laamu Atoll which is known for its Yin Yang reef break just offshore.
-Private plunge pools have recently been added to the villas, and there's new swimming pool with sunken seating.
-Not that you'll be spending much time in it, thanks to a wave of activities (paddle-boarding, catamaran sailing, wakeboarding) that get you out into the real thing.
+You don’t normally associate surfing with the Maldives—unless you’re talking about this Six Senses, the only resort on the southern Laamu Atoll which is known for its Yin Yang reef break just offshore.
+Private plunge pools have been added to the villas, and there’s a swimming pool with sunken seating.
+Not that you’ll be spending much time in it, thanks to a wave of activities (paddle-boarding, catamaran sailing, wakeboarding) that get you out into the real thing.
 The property is very environmentally-conscious, which means making use of natural ventilation and low thatched roofs, but this is Six Senses after all, so if it’s luxury you’ve come for, they’ll deliver it in spades.

-St. Regis Maldives Vommuli Island
+The St. Regis Maldives Vommuli Resort

-Tthe St. Regis Vommuli Island is everything you’d want in a far-flung island escape—except perhaps for the price tag.
+The St. Regis Maldives Vommuli Resort is everything you’d want in a far-flung island escape—except perhaps for the price tag.
 But you get what you pay for: take your pick between 33 on-land and 44 overwater villas, each with their own private pools and signature white-glove butler service.
 The property’s crown jewels are the John Jacob Astor Estate, the largest overwater villa in the Maldives at 16,000-plus square feet, and the country’s largest recreational area, which includes an anti-gravity yoga studio, a beauty salon, and an Observatory Tower where you can take in unrivaled views of the sea and sky.

 Milaidhoo Island Maldives

-This resort makes good on its promise of “barefoot luxury” with an informal, laid-back approach to hospitality and unparalleled access to the Baa Atoll, a protected UNESCO Biosphere Reserve.
-Located on a tiny 13-acre island, the resort's 50 over-water and garden villas are designed using natural and local materials, and each come with their own freshwater infinity pools.
+This Maldives resort makes good on its promise of “barefoot luxury” with an informal, laid-back approach to hospitality and unparalleled access to the Baa Atoll, a protected UNESCO Biosphere Reserve.
+Located on a tiny 13-acre island, the resort’s 50 over-water and garden villas are designed using natural and local materials, and each come with their own freshwater infinity pools.
 There are also three restaurants and a stilted spa—but where Milaidhoo shines is the opportunity guests have to immerse themselves in Maldivian life (joining a fisherman on his daily rounds, foraging with the head chef, or paying a visit to nearby Hanifaru Bay, home to the largest groupings of manta rays in the world).